klepas/ozlockcon.com/merch.md

 For a limited time, we’re accepting orders where shipping will be at a flat rate of $15* but our teespring shop will be avalible all year round should you miss out.

+All shirts have both male and female versions.
+In your order please specify which version you want.

 Please place all order by ***midnight on Sunday 4th of June 2017***.

 For more information or to place an order, please contact Lana by [email](mailto:alannahguo@gmail.com) or you can find her at the conference!